lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 - `Emergency Brakes L1 Multisig`
 	- `0x73b047fe6337183A454c5217241D780a932777bD`
 - `Emergency Brakes L2 Multisig`
-	- ask the NEW for the address (the deployed Safe instance would be needed)
+	- ask the NEC for the address (the deployed Safe instance would be needed)

 ### Testnets